devmeh19/ChatbotRag/Readme.md

 python main.py
 Open your browser at http://localhost:8080 to interact with the chatbot.

 🧠 How It Works
-User Query: The user sends a question through the web frontend.
+User Query: User submits a question through the web frontend.

-Semantic Retrieval: The query is encoded using SentenceTransformer.
-The system searches for the top k similar chunks in PostgreSQL using vector similarity.
+Semantic Retrieval: Query is encoded using SentenceTransformer, then the system retrieves top k similar chunks from PostgreSQL using vector similarity.

-Contextual Answering: The retrieved chunks are passed to Groq LLM to generate a detailed, context-aware answer.
+Contextual Answering: Retrieved chunks are fed to the Groq LLM, which generates a detailed, context-aware response.

 Response & Sources: The chatbot returns the answer along with relevant sources and similarity scores.

-This ensures that answers are grounded in real data, providing reliability and transparency.
+This ensures answers are grounded in real data, improving reliability and transparency.

 🎨 Frontend Highlights
 Modern, blurred chat container with gradient backgrounds.

 User messages are color-coded differently from bot messages.

-Sources are displayed with similarity scores to enhance credibility.
+Sources are displayed with similarity scores for credibility.

-Responsive design for both desktop and mobile screens.
+Fully responsive design for desktop and mobile screens.

 🚀 Next Steps / Improvements
-Integrate live scraping of Xbox website for the latest specifications.
+Integrate live scraping of Xbox website for up-to-date specs.

 Add multilingual support for global users.

-Deploy to Render/Heroku with proper CI/CD pipelines.
+Deploy to Render/Heroku with CI/CD pipelines.

-Expand database with FAQs, troubleshooting guides, and reviews for richer answers.
+Expand the database with FAQs, troubleshooting guides, and reviews for richer answers.